whyleee/pim/README.md

 ## C# Meta Attributes
 The list of available C# attributes and options for metadata:

+### CollectionAttribute
+Specifies collection options.

 #### CollectionAttribute.Path
 Path to collection REST CRUD API (Create-Read-Update-Delete) used to work with data, appended to `%data.baseUrl%` from config.
 Default path is C# property name.

+#### CollectionAttribute.UpdateMethod
+HTTP method to use for updating collection items (`PUT` or `PATCH`).

 #### CollectionAttribute.Readonly
 Marks collection as readonly.
 Disables all editing functionality, only list view is available.